Legitcode/ReactJSNews/posts/2014-12-16-setting-up-rails-for-react-and-jest.md

 * `umockedModulePathPatterns` tells Jest not to mock out React, which we need for our components to work.
 * `testPathIgnorePatterns` tells Jest to ignore our JSX preprocessor.
 Placing `preprocessor.js` in a different directory would eliminate the need for this directive.
 However, this feels cleaner.
 ~~~

+  **Update:** 2015-09-21
+  The original version of this post used `"jest-cli": "^0.2.0"`, which [began producing errors](https://github.com/facebook/jest/issues/378) with certain versions of Node.
+The version has been updated to `"jest-cli": "^0.5.4",` which solves that issue.
+However due a decision by the JSDOM package to support io.js rather than node when they were separated, this requires version using Node v4.0.0 or higher.
+When it comed to Jest, your options are:

+  * Jest 0.4 with Node 0.10
+  * Jest 0.5 with io.js 2+ or Node v4.0+
+  * In the future it will be Jest 0.6+ with Node 4.0+ only.

+  You can read more about this in [this github issue](https://github.com/facebook/jest/issues/243).

 4.  `npm install`